-- A. Edward Seymour - Invented spray gun and spray paint; he demonstrated an aluminum paint he created in 1949 - 2.
+A. Edward Seymour

+- 1. Invented spray gun and spray paint; he demonstrated an aluminum paint he created in 1949 - 2.
 Spray gun demonstration proved to be very popular - 3.
-Seymour borrowed a few thousand dollars from the bank to develop this revolutionary idea - B. Seymour Company - Weber Institute of Applied Sciences and Technology-Weber Portfolio Guidebook
+Seymour borrowed a few thousand dollars from the bank to develop this revolutionary idea

+B. Seymour Company

 - 1. After many modifications, the company perfected its paint.

 - 2. The company's spray paint products include:

 - a) Automotive

 - b) Industrial

 - c) Hardware

 - d) Specialty

 - e) Marine

 - C. Seymour Companies Paint Quality

 - 1. Environmentally friendly

 - 2. Finest raw materials

 - 3. Superior quality

-VI.
+- VI.
 Chemistry of Automotive Paint

 - A. Automotive paint consist of three, sometimes four components

 - 1. Pigment

 - 2. Binder

 - 3. Solvent

 - 4. Additives

 - B. Pigment

 - 1. Component in paint that reflects a color

 - a) Example: A red pigment absorbs all of the lights except red.
 That is why the red is reflected off the pigment.

 - b) White pigment reflects all colors.
 Black pigment absorbs all colors

 - C. Binder

 - 1. Uniqueness of binder

 - a) Holds pigment in liquid form

-- b) Makes pigment flexible

-- c) Makes pigment stick to surface

-- 2. Main purpose

-- a) The binder has oils and components that allow the paint to dry firmly
+- b) Makes pigment flexible - c) Makes pigment stick to surface a) The binder has oils and components that allow the paint to dry firmly

+2. Main purpose

-- D. Solvent
+D. Solvent

 - 1. Properties affected by solvent in paint:

 - a) Odor

 - b) Flow

 - c) Stability of paint

-- E. Additives
+E. Additives

-- 1. Theses are other components added to paint

-- 2. Additives can speed curing, prevent wrinkling or blushing

-- 3. They can improve chemical resistance or gloss
+- 1. Theses are other components added to paint - 2.
+Additives can speed curing, prevent wrinkling or blushing - 3.
+They can improve chemical resistance or gloss